p.post-meta { display:none; }

 CONSERVATION EASEMENTS

-Above: Can you imagine high-rise condos here?
-Thanks to a generous conservation easement donation, the Chestnut Hill Conservancy ensures that 5.6 acres of Krisheim Meadow will remain open space.
+Above: Thanks to a generous conservation easement donation, the Chestnut Hill Conservancy ensures that 5.6 acres of Krisheim Meadow will remain open space.
 Located along McCallum Street between Gate House Lane and Mermaid Lane, the meadow provides a scenic gateway into the Chestnut Hill neighborhood.
 The Chestnut Hill Conservancy has the distinction of being the nation’s first urban accredited land trust. (photo: C. Nancy Evans)

 PRESERVATION EASEMENTS